-When planning to use SEO, keep in mind that it’s a long-term plan and if you keep at it, you’ll see results down the line.
+When planning to use SEO, keep in mind that it’s a long-term plan, and if you keep at it, you’ll see results down the line.

 How long will it take to see results?
 If done correctly, you’ll START to see results within six months.
 Maybe as soon as four months.
 The work put into SEO needs to be maintained and worked on to help keep and improve outcomes.

 Debates still ensue over how soon quality results do or don’t happen.
-We’ve all seen the magical company who offers quick results of ranking #1 overnight.
+We’ve all seen the magical company that offers quick results of ranking #1 overnight.
 It is possible to rank overnight on a low-quality keyword that sounds good; however, those keywords will not bring quality results.
 Plus, SEO isn’t a do it and then it’s complete, type of thing.
 Real effects build over time!